UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Install MPLABX + XC8 software development environment

 Run the microcontroller's IDE to develop and compile the C code copying and adapting an example code.
-Example C file targeting the PIC18F46K22: Adder_BCD_1digit.c.
-Add to your project the header file config.h.
+Example C file targeting the PIC18F46K22: "Adder_BCD_1digit.c".
+Add to your project the header file "config.h".

-NOTE: If your project was created in a previous session and you like to continue working on it, simply click Open project and select the project folder.
+NOTE: If your project was created in a previous session and you like to continue working on it, simply click Open Project and select the project folder.

 Openning a project ç

-Fig. 13.
-Opening a project already created.
+Fig. 14.
+Opening a project already created clicking on the folder.

-Similar code targeting other μC: PIC18F4520 --> Adder_BCD_1digit.c; PIC16F877A --> Adder_BCD_1digit.c
+Similar legacy code targeting other legacy μC: PIC18F4520 --> "Adder_BCD_1digit.c"; PIC16F877A --> "Adder_BCD_1digit.c".

 C) Step-by-step testing